ninoNinkovic/LiveStamps/README.md

 ####Features:

+  * Insert self updating metadata into docblock headers
+  * Add predefined signatures or class header info
+  * Track file meta no matter where it is moved/renamed
+  * Track date the document was last modified
+  * Track user or person who last modified the file.
+  * Add a checksum to the file
+  * Update all your projects with a new email address or URL when it changes
   * Easy static/dynamic custom stamp creation with powerful regex matching
   * Multipart stamps, or stamps made from other stamps.
 Great for a siggy!
   * (any or all of) Background highlighting, outlining, and guttermarking of livestamps